 Expert Product Descriptions

 Product descriptions are common across e-commerce websites, but many companies fail to realize that a well-written product description should do more than illustrate the product.

 True, the information you include in your product descriptions should describe the product.
 However, they should also be silent marketing tools to help you drive website traffic and increase conversions.

-What you should absolutely NOT do is to simply use the manufacturer supplied descriptions on your own site.
+What you should absolutely NOT do is simply use the manufacturer-supplied descriptions on your own site.

 Reviews and Testimonials

 Getting feedback from real buyers can be powerful in boosting conversions.
 Studies show that almost 90% of consumers trust online reviews as much as a referral from a family or friend.
 In addition, 90% of consumers claim that reviews and testimonials impact their decision to buy.

 There are several ways you can put reviews and testimonials to work on your e-commerce website:

 First, you can display reviews for individual products as part of your product description.
 This allows buyers to easily rate their item purchase and/or provide specific feedback about their experience.

 Another option is to import reviews from third-party websites like Google My Business, social media channels, Yelp!, or others you have positive reviews on.
 This requires you to add a little code to your website that will make these reviews appear in the area you designate.
 These reviews can be effective in creating trust and social proof with your brand.